 The current Library building was built in 1978.
-Back then, our community came here to check out books, conduct research using bound encyclopedias, read newspapers, and, once in a while, use a microfilm machine.
+Back then, our community came here to check out books, conduct research using bound encyclopedias, read newspapers, and use a microfilm machine.
 Today, our patrons still check out books, but they also use our computers and WiFi, attend programs, meet their friends and neighbors, attend our events, and much more.
 As the way our community uses the Library continues to change, it’s important that the Library evolves to best serve our community.